isaacnmm/pestpolicy-hugo2XX/content/posts/best-android-tablet-for-gaming/index.md

 Milk Music and Paper Garden
 , that will enhance your entertainment and gaming requirements.
 SideSync
-3.0 and Android 4.4.2 KitKat -�Samsung Galaxy Tab S runs Android 4.4.2 KitKat and you can go to Samsung's App store to get exciting Samsung apps.
+3.0 and Android 4.4.2 KitKat -Samsung Galaxy Tab S runs Android 4.4.2 KitKat and you can go to Samsung's App store to get exciting Samsung apps.
 The
 SideSync
 3.0 feature will enable you to synchronize content such as links and text via copy and pasting, which makes the table not just good for gaming but also work.
 Also, the tablet has the Multi Window feature that allows a gamer to use multiple apps running in parallel windows to each other.
-- Storage -�The tablet has 16GB of storage and 3GB RAM to enable smooth gaming and entertainment.
+- Storage -The tablet has 16GB of storage and 3GB RAM to enable smooth gaming and entertainment.
 - With the Exynos 5 Octa CPU, you can be assured that the tablet will function effectively in gaming and streaming.
 Also, the tab has 8MP/2.1MP back and front-facing cameras to enhance your entertainment and picture taking while you are gaming.
 It has 1.3 and 1.9GHz quad-core processors that will assure that the tablet runs fast and does not eat up your battery power fast.
 Read Also: